 Too often, queer Christians are vetted for entry into their own communities because their churches assume they have rejected a historic sexual ethic.
 Then if Christians like me don’t answer perfectly, the door is slammed in our faces.
 There is no such vetting for our straight peers, regardless of what temptations they may be facing.
 As soon as we come out, we are treated as masqueraders that have been lying about our whole identities.
 My encounter with Helen made me reluctant to trust her again, and I am continuously watching my words lest I be put back under the microscope.
 I don’t want to make sense of my story alone, but when I’m made to feel ashamed for my story and when my story is shared without my permission, I’m left without much of a choice.

 Even though my church responded in what was probably the best way they knew how, having my faith questioned over and over again was incredibly hurtful and completely unnecessary.

-Straight Christian Brothers and Sisters, please realize that making sense of our sexualities is difficult enough for gay Christians without having you doubt us.
-Don’t assume that we have abandoned a traditional sexual ethic just because we are queer.
+Straight Christian brothers and sisters, please realize that making sense of our sexualities is difficult enough for gay Christians without having you doubt us.
+Don’t assume that we have abandoned a historic sexual ethic just because we are queer.
 Hold our straight peers to the same standard of holiness.
 Don’t single us out for interrogation just because we experience attractions we did not choose and cannot change.
 Welcome diversity, make us feel heard, and help make our churches places where we can all serve the Lord and grow together.